microsoft/onnxruntime/docs/tutorials/on-device-training.md

 2. <a name="tp2"></a>Adding the ONNX Runtime dependency

    a.
-Create two new folder called `lib` and `include\onnxruntime` under the cpp directory in the Android Studio project.
+Create two new folders called `lib` and `include\onnxruntime` under the cpp directory in the Android Studio project.

    ![lib and include folder](../../images/on-device-training-lib-include.png)